tsuzuki-seita/Trivers/README.md

 * Tsuzuki Seita

-Enjoy making cute physics simulations!
+Enjoy strategic tactics by changing attributes!

 Thank you!